Road Rules and Etiquette for Driving on Fraser Island

 If you follow the above, you will be well on your way to enjoying the holiday of a lifetime on Fraser Island!
 For more safe sand driving tips, click here.

 Ready to start planning your perfect Fraser Island adventure?
 Ask us about our current specials!
-We’re available by chat or free call 1 800 550 751 anywhere in Australia.
+We’re available by chat or call +61 74914 2425 anywhere in Australia.